-- (1) If an accredited person is the CDR representative principal in a CDR representative arrangement, it must ensure that the CDR representative complies with its requirements under the arrangement. - (2) The accredited person breaches this subrule if the CDR representative:
+- (1) If an accredited person is the CDR representative principal in a CDR representative arrangement, it must ensure that the CDR representative complies with its requirements under the arrangement. - (2) The accredited person breaches this subrule if the CDR representative: - (a) fails to comply with a provision required to be included in the CDR representative arrangement by subrule 1.10AA(1), (3) or (4), or takes or omits to take action which would constitute a failure to comply with such a provision even if it is not included in the CDR representative arrangement; or

-- (a) fails to comply with a required provision of the CDR representative arrangement; or - (b) does one of the things referred to in subrule 1.10AA(2) in circumstances where the CDR representative arrangement does not provide for the CDR representative to do that thing.
+(a)fails to comply with a required provision of the CDR representative arrangement; or

+(b) does one of the things referred to in subrule 1.10AA(2) in circumstances where the CDR representative arrangement does not provide for the CDR representative to do that thing.